Retry API

 Respawn in level

-JSL retry_api_respawn_in_level
+JSL retry_api_respawn

 Call this to make the player respawn in the current level at the last checkpoint.
-This has the same effect as dying and hitting Retry, or dying with instant Retry enabled, but skipping everything related to death (animation, music, prompt, etc.).
+This has the same effect as dying and hitting Retry, or dying with instant Retry enabled, but skipping everything related to death (animation, music, prompt, life loss, etc.).

 Save game